TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 A couple of the pros to this method are:

 1. It keeps our HTML and CSS separated, which results in the HTML file being smaller and making things look cleaner.
+2. We only need to edit the CSS in *one* place, which is especially handy for websites with many pages that all share similar styles.

 #### Internal CSS